nnecklace/NetPong/README.md

 ### Running the Server

 To run the program on Linux or Mac, simply execute the script `run_server.sh`.
 If this doesn't work, try changing `python3` to just `python` in the file.
 On Windows, just make sure you have Python installed and you should be able to just double click the `main.py` file in `server/src/`.
 The server runs by default on port 5005, but this can be edited in the source code.

+## Playing the game

+The user interface uses nothing but keyboard inputs for control, so menu buttons can not be pressed using mouse or touch devices.
+In the menu, the user can navigate through the different buttons using arrow keys and press the return or space bar keys to select any action.
+Inside the game, the player can move their own paddle using the up and down arrow keys.
+The game starts only once two players have connected.

+**Note: In the current build the game crashes if a player tries to join a room that does not exist!**